Rohit-Nandagawali/next-blog-app/README.md

 # Vichaar - The Next.js Blogging App 🚀

 Welcome to the Vichaar - The Next.js Blogging App repository!
 This web application is a feature-rich blogging platform built using Next.js, Meraki UI, Tailwind CSS, React, and Firebase as the backend.
-It offers a wide range of functionalities to create, manage, and interact with blogs and comments.
+It offers a wide range of functionalities to create, and interact with blogs and comments.
+Share Your Vichaar!

 ## Demo
 https://github.com/Rohit-Nandagawali/next-blog-app/assets/85486891/768abf81-f871-4f81-a59b-77edc9e2a16d